-As far as we can determine, no systematic or large-scale plant management activity has ever taken place in Twin Island Lake.
-It is our understanding that the plant survey conducted in

-2011 was the first effort of its kind on this water body.
-A second aquatic plant survey was conducted in 2018.
-Findings from the 2018 survey are presented and discussed in the next section (Part 3) and compared to findings from 2011.
+As far as we can determine, no systematic or large-scale plant management activity has ever taken place in Dunn Lake.
+Over the years, no particular nuisance issues have warranted control action.
+It is our understanding that the plant survey conducted in 2011 was the first effort of its kind on the lake.
+A second aquatic plant survey was conducted in 2018 and results are presented and discussed in the next section (Part 3) and compared to findings from 2011.